ted-spence-avalara/developer-dot/avatax/dev-guide/transactions/simple-transaction.md

   <li class="next"><a href="/avatax/dev-guide/transactions/should-i-commit/">Next<i class="glyphicon glyphicon-chevron-right"></i></a></li>
 </ul>

 First, we will create a transaction using the minimum elements required for a successful tax calculation.
-The transaction below represents a 'single location' transaction, meaning that it is a point-of-sale cash register transaction.
+The transaction below represents a "single location" transaction, meaning that it is a point-of-sale cash register transaction.
 As such, only one address is needed.
 All other transactions types will need both a "ship-from (origin)" address and a "ship-to (destination)" address.
 We'll focus on single location transactions for the rest of this chapter to keep things simple, but you can find more information on multi-address transactions in <a class="dev-guide-link" href="/avatax/dev-guide/customizing-transaction/">Chapter 3 - Customizing Your Transaction</a>.

 <div class="dev-guide-test" id="test1">
 <div class="dev-guide-test-heading">Test Case - 2.1.1 </div>